 - the landscape grip alone can become a pain in that you cannot remove the battery when it is attached.

-So, if all you are looking for is an extra grip to hold your OM-D more comfortably, you might want to look at some cheap alternatives, like this one.
+So, if all you are looking for is an extra grip to hold your OM-D more comfortably, you might want to look at some cheap alternatives.

 But, of course, if you are looking for a more complete solution, then the HDL-6 is definitely worth every penny.